HalluSegBench logoCounterfactual Segmentation Reasoning: Diagnosing and Mitigating Pixel-Grounding Hallucination

 HalluSegBench results.

-Comparison of Reasoning Segmentation Models on HalluSegBench Metrics, including textual and visual IoU drop (ΔIoUtextual, ΔIoUvisual), factual and counterfactual Confusion Mask Score ( CMS), and the contrastive hallucination metric CCMS.
+Comparison of Reasoning Segmentation Models on HalluSegBench Metrics, including textual and visual IoU drop for referral and reasoning tasks (ΔIoU Referral, ΔIoU Reasoning), factual and counterfactual Confusion Mask Score ( CMS).

 Qualitative Results

-HalluSegBench demonstrates the hallucination severity of different reasoning-based segmentation models.
-We present qualitative examples that illustrate the predictions of benchmarked models across the four query-image combinations, along with the corresponding ground truth mask.
+RobustSeg demonstrates hallucination mitigation capabilities compared with other reasoning-based segmentation models.
+We present qualitative examples that illustrate the predictions of benchmarked models across the four query-image combinations in both referral and reasoning tasks, along with the corresponding ground truth mask.

 Image 2